-Whatever the emotion you’re feeling, it’s important to acknowledge it, and move past it.
-You need to let go and turn your focus in your last few weeks to getting your replacement up to speed as quickly as possible.
+Whatever emotion you’re feeling, it’s important to acknowledge it, and move past it.
+You need to let go and turn your focus in your last few weeks to get your replacement up to speed as quickly as possible.
 You also want your last few weeks to be as enjoyable as they can be.
 Worrying about so many different scenarios that are unlikely to happen isn’t particularly helpful.

-Give your replacement the opportunity to really step into your role before you go on leave.
-Be organised and have everything documented to handover, and then spend as much time as possible walking them through it all.
+Allow your replacement to step into your role before you go on leave.
+Be organized and have everything documented to hand over, and then spend as much time as possible walking them through it all.
 We’d also suggest getting them to take the lead so you can ‘shadow’ them and help troubleshoot problems as they come up.
 You want to set your replacement up to succeed in your role as much as possible.
 By letting them take the lead, they will get to properly test run your role while still having you around for support.
 The best thing about taking this approach is that you can also start to wind down and enjoy your last few weeks.

 Keeping in touch

 If you feel comfortable, give your replacement your contact details while you are on leave.
-Obviously, you don’t want to be contacted every day, but it would be nice to stay in touch and get the occasional update.
+You don’t want to be contacted every day, but it might be nice to stay in touch and get the occasional update.
 There may also be a problem that you can quickly provide some advice on over the phone.
-This is your personal decision though, and you may equally want to disconnect from work for a while, especially when your baby is really young.
+This is your personal decision though, and you may equally want to disconnect from work for a while, especially in the early days of new parenthood.

 Dealing with a replacement is not necessarily easy, but embrace it and feel grateful that you have one.
-We know too many women who’ve left the office on their last day feeling stressed and unable to hand their work over.
+We know too many people who’ve left the office on their last day feeling stressed and unable to hand their work over.

 Think of the positives.
-Having a replacement really allows you to enjoy those precious last few weeks.
-Don’t feel guilty.
-Feel thankful.
+Having a replacement allows you to enjoy those precious last few weeks.
+Try not to feel guilty but grateful.

 Written by Kate Pollard, Co-founder of Circle In.